In recent years, the world of live streaming video has undergone a massive transformation.

 - 5 TB of bandwidth, and

-- 500 GB of storage.
+- 500 GB of storage

 In addition, DaCast offers many features in its starter plan that competitors only offer at higher pricing plans, if at all.

-Higher bandwidth options are available as custom plans.
+Higher bandwidth options are available with custom plans.
 For users with one-time or irregular needs, this “event pricing” is the best option.
 Prices start at $0.06 per GB starting at 20 TB of prepaid bandwidth, and fall from there as the amount of bandwidth needed increases.

 As you can see, JW Live is a solid video services platform.
 However, it does have some significant competition.
 Depending on the user and their needs, JW Player alternatives DaCast and Kaltura could be a superior choice for you.
 This series of articles has covered a number of other providers as well, so check out our blog for more comparisons.